facelessuser/soupsieve/docs/src/markdown/selectors.md

 ## Custom Selectors

-Below is listed non-standard CSS selectors.
-These can contain useful selectors that were rejected from the official CSS specifications, selectors implemented by other systems such as JQuery, or even selectors specific to Soup Sieve.
+Below is a list of non-standard CSS selectors that we support.
+These can contain useful selectors that were rejected from the official CSS specifications, selectors implemented by other systems such as JQuery, or even selectors specifically created for Soup Sieve.

-Just because we include selectors from one source, does not mean we have intentions of implementing other selectors from the same source.
+Just because we include selectors from one source, does not mean we have intentions of implementing other selectors from the same such source.

 Selector                        | Example                             | Description
 ------------------------------- | ----------------------------------- | -----------
 `[attribute!=value]`            | `#!css [target!=_blank]`            | Equivalent to `#!css :not([target=_blank])`.
-`:contains(text)`               | `#!css p:contains(text)`            | Select all `#!html <p>` elements that contain "text" in their content, either directly in themselves or indirectly in their decedents.
+`:contains(text)`               | `#!css p:contains(text)`            | Select all `#!html <p>` elements that contain "text" in their content, either directly in themselves or indirectly in their descendants.

 !!! warning "Contains"
-    Contains is an expensive operation as it scans every element's content, which includes all of the content of each child of the element under consideration.
+    `:contains()` is an expensive operation as it scans all the text nodes of an element under consideration, which includes all descendants.
+Using highly specific selectors can reduce how often it is evaluated.

-    If you use a pattern such as `#!css *:contains(text)` it will scan all the children of every element.
-This will cause some elements to get scanned over and over again as the tree is walked.
-The more specific you are the better.
-If you use `#!css p.special:contains(text)`, only `#!html <p>` elements with the class `special` will have their content scanned (along with their children). `contains` is evaluated as one of the last checks, so if any other comparison invalidates the match, `contains` will not be performed.

 --8<--
 refs.txt